deepak-singh/knowledge-graph/readme.md

     -   API to get siblings to right of current node.
     -   API to get parent of current node.
     -   API to get only children of current node.
-    -   UI: where initial creation is done by dragging the items from a different tree
+    -   UI: where initial creation is done by dragging the items from a different tree.